Office of Clinical Quality Management

 Quality Collaboratives – these collaboratives provide opportunities for enhanced collaboration and coordination of quality at a cross-agency or cross-sectoral level.
 The aim is to align shared missions and visions and provide a forum to enhance communication and data sharing through a single process.
 The collaboratives may inform the QIC but are not considered to be a sub-committee of the DBHDS QIC.

 The National Core Indicators (NCI) Project is a collaboration between the National Association of State Directors of Developmental Disabilities Services (NASDDDS), the Human Services Research Institute (HRSI) and voluntary state participants, including Virginia.
 The core indicators are standard measures used across states to learn about the outcomes of supports and services provided to individuals and families and to establish national benchmarks.
 These indicators provide an overall view of system performance, assess performance in NCI established domains and subdomains.
-Virginia currently participates in the NCI-IDD surveys.
+NCI partners use the data and reports to achieve goals including:

 NCI groups the indicators into these domains: